 The DCP format supports 'timed text' tracks that allow for this.
 We can create such subtitles, typically from a file in CineCanvas XML or SRT format that you provide.
 However, due to compatibility issues with certain playback systems, we recommend using subtitles burned into your image when possible, particularly for festival exhibition.
 Distributors may also have specific requirements for how subtitles should be handled.

-Billing, Shipping, and Taxes
+Billing, Shipping, Taxes, Privacy

 Where do you charge sales tax?

 We charge sales tax on orders shipped to (or picked up in) New York State, as our facility is located there.
 NYS sales tax is calculated based on the destination address of the shipment (or our address in Brooklyn, for pickups).

 Will you accept my New York State tax-exempt certificate?

 Yes, many productions provide us with certificates.

 Do your fees qualify for the New York State post production tax credit?